 Private creditors can't touch Social Security, but federal agencies can garnish the benefits.
 Child support, alimony, back taxes and home and student loan defaults can reduce your benefits.

 Social Security may be a large part of your overall retirement investing plan, so it's important to understand all your filing options before it's time to claim your benefits.
-Contact the Social Security Administration three months before you retire or reach age 62.
-If you are over 62, review your options to decide when to start.
+You can contact the Social Security Administration up to four months before starting benefits, but you can review your options much earlier.

 Socialsecurity.gov is a good resource, or you can call for an appointment at 1-800-772-1213.
 You can also find other articles about Social Security at americancentury.com.